 M.A.K.
-Halliday (1925–2018) was the founder of Systemic Functional Linguistics and undoubtedly one of the most influential linguists of his time, credited with changing the way that language and linguistics are taught.
-Systemic Functional Linguistics (SFL), as an appliable theory that approaches language as social semiotic, is the study of the relationship between language and its functions in social settings.
-SFL conceives of language as a resource for making meaning and organizes language systemically as a huge network of interrelated choices of meaning.
+Halliday (1925–2018) was the founder of Systemic Functional Linguistics (SFL) and, undoubtedly, one of the most influential linguists of his time, credited with changing the way that language and linguistics have been taught.
+SFL, as an appliable theory that approaches language as social semiotic, is the study of the relationship between language and its functions in social settings.
+Moreover, SFL conceives of language as a resource for making meaning and organizes language systemically as a huge network of interrelated choices of meaning.

-Divided into six sections covering Hallidayan connections, theory and architecture of language, Hallidayan conceptions of language, systems and the modes of meaning, and applications of Systemic Functional Linguistics, this accessible introduction is a key resource for researchers and students within Linguistics and Applied Linguistics.
+Divided into six sections covering Hallidayan connections, theory and architecture of language, Hallidayan conceptions of language, systems and the modes of meaning, and applications of SFL, this accessible introduction is a key resource for researchers and students within the fields of linguistics and applied linguistics.

 Table of Contents